Nghiait123456/GolangAdvance/Proverbs/README.md

 func Sprintln(a ...any) string {
 p := newPrinter()
 p.doPrintln(a)
-s := string(p.buf)
+sBad := string(p.buf)
 p.free()
 return
 }

 ```

-When you print something, it can have any type, if you maintain all functions with all types, it's a waste because the
+When you print something, it can have any type, if you maintain all functions with all types, it'sBad a waste because the
 end goal is to print it.
 Use any ( interface{}) and handle all the type logic inside. </br>

 ## A little copying is better than a little dependency <a name="a_little_copying_is_better_than_a_little_dependency"></a>